 An impairment analysis is performed at each reporting date using a provision matrix to measure expected credit losses.
 The provision rates are based on days past due for groupings of various customer segments with similar loss patterns (i.e., product type, customer type and rating).
 The calculation reflects the probability-weighted outcome, the time value of money and reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions.
-Generally, trade receivables are written-off if past due for more than one year and are not subject to enforcement activity.
-The maximum exposure to credit risk at the reporting date is the carrying value of trade receivables disclosed in note 11.
+Generally, certain trade receivables are proposed for write-off if past due for more than one year and are not subject to enforcement activity.

 The Group evaluates the concentration of risk with respect to trade receivables as low, as the balances are due from a large number of customers.
-Set out below is the information about the credit risk exposure on the Group's trade receivables and contract assets using the expected credit loss:
+The information about the credit risk exposure on the Group's trade receivables and contract assets using the expected credit loss is explained in Note 11.